 6. Attention to Detail

 To work as a medical assistant it will often mean obtaining health information from patients and logging it in their charts/health records.
-As a result, it’s important that they have good attention to detail in asking the right questions, logging the information (including medical terminology), and ensuring the information they log is complete and accurate.
+As a result, it’s important that they have good attention to detail in asking the right questions, logging the information correctly (including using appropriate medical terminology), and ensuring the information they log is complete and accurate.